-Part of that effort has resulted in a move from being just “energy consumers” to “energy managers” actively looking at ways to reduce energy use and increase our use of renewable energy sources.
-In addition to the numerous energy reduction efforts and an ongoing program to install smart meters throughout our facilities enabling the active management of our resources, we have also made significant strides toward more sustainable renewable energy sources.
+Part of our commitment to the environment has led us to move from being just “energy consumers” to “energy managers” actively looking at ways to reduce energy usage and increase our renewable energy sources.
+In addition to the numerous energy reduction efforts and smart meters throughout our facilities, we have facilitated the installation of solar fields at our sites to power portions of our operations with renewable energy.